ojem1/procurement-intelligence-platform/README.md

 [![Email](https://img.shields.io/badge/Email-Contact-red)](mailto:ojem1@yahoo.com)

 ---
-## 🤔 Why I Built This
-Most procurement dashboards report historical KPIs.
-This project demonstrates how SQL, business rules, and visualization can be combined into a decision-support platform that recommends procurement actions rather than simply reporting metrics.

-The goal was to simulate how an enterprise procurement analytics team might design an executive intelligence platform using synthetic ERP data.
+## 🙏 Acknowledgments
+This project was developed as a comprehensive analytics solution for procurement decision support.
+All data used is synthetic.
+The project demonstrates SQL engineering, business logic development, and executive reporting capabilities.

 ---
 ## 📜 License